 Pagan or Non-Pagan?

 You don’t have to be pagan or into witchcraft to have a handfasting.
 They are for anyone.
 There’s no overseeing body or law to adhere to, so you can make it just the way you want to.
 It’s up to you if you wish to formalize the wedding by a separate legal ceremony.
-In the UK that would be at a Register Office.
-You’d have to check with your state or country what the legal requirements for marriage are.
-But it’s optional.
+In the UK, that would be at a Register Office.
+You’d have to check with your state or country what the legal requirements for marriage are, but in any case, it’s optional.

 A handfasting can take place anywhere as long as you have permission.
 Think mostly outdoors: on a beach, a pretty garden, a woodland glade, an open moor, at the top of a hill.
-However, given the vagaries of the weather it’s sensible to have a Plan B. Perhaps a community hall, a marquee, or your own living room, make sure you have somewhere that accommodate all your guests.
+However, given the vagaries of the weather, it’s sensible to have a Plan B. Perhaps a community hall, a marquee, or your own living room—just make sure you have somewhere that can accommodate all your guests.

 Much inspiration can be gleaned from Pinterest.
 Search for ‘handfasting’, ‘pagan wedding’ and ‘celebration picnic’.